 You have now transformed two sinusoidal signals from the time domain to the frequency domain.

 Note that the sequence of FFT, Complex to Magnitude-Angle, and Vector Scope blocks could be replaced by a single Spectrum Analyzer block, which computes the magnitude FFT internally.
 Other blocks that compute the FFT internally are the blocks in the Power Spectrum Estimation library.
-See Estimate the Power Spectral Density in Simulinkfor more information about these blocks.
+See Estimate the Power Spectrum in Simulinkfor more information about these blocks.